 Water has always been the source of life.
 In turn, wells for drawing water, the sole source before the advent of indoor plumbing, were the heart and hub of every community.
 When you come across these wells, what is striking is how beautiful they are, how individual and unique, how lovingly cut the stones.
 Though built for everyday use, they are also overlooked examples of architecture, of the melding of engineering and sculpture, which were created not by specialists from elsewhere, but by people from within each community.

-The 1840 Ordnance Survey map for County Galway records a startling number of water wells in the parish of Annaghdown.
+The 1898-1913 Ordnance Survey map for County Galway records upwards of 80 water wells in the parish of Annaghdown.
 Far from being unusual, this profusion was the norm for every parish in the country.
-Each well on the map is symbolised by a little circle enclosing an off-centre thick black dot.
-Where clusters of rectangles depicting houses are drawn, the little circles can be as close together as two hundred feet, incidentally demonstrating how far water could be carried before a new well had to be dug.
+On the map each is marked by the word ‘well’.
+Where clusters of rectangles depicting houses are drawn, the ‘well’ labels can be as close together as two hundred feet, incidentally demonstrating how far water could be carried before a new well had to be dug.
 What do these wells look like?
 From what we have seen, the wells are horseshoe-shaped and stone-lined, with cut stone steps leading down into them.
 They vary in size, and some are very deep, depending on the water table levels.
 Many were situated by the road for ease of access, but others were dug in fields and meadows, quiet and out of the way.

 Despite their clear cultural and architectural value, these monuments are not protected by the state in any way.
 To our knowledge, there have been no studies made of them.
 While some books about Irish holy wells have been published, none seem to have been written about the holy well’s poor cousin, the water well of the Irish community.
 As a result, little is known about the age and construction of these monuments.
 They could be a hundred years old or many hundreds; their technology could be sophisticated or simple.
 We just don’t know.
 In addition, the memory of these wells, both of their location and use, is fading, and if we don’t make an effort to record them, many will be lost altogether.